Slaughter16/Active-Directory-Enterprise-Lab/Step-2_Active_Directory/README.md

 # Step 2 – Install Active Directory Domain Services (AD DS) & DNS, and Join Clients

 ## 📌 Objective
 Install Active Directory Domain Services (AD DS) with integrated DNS on Windows Server 2019, configure a new domain, and join Windows 10, Windows 11, and Debian clients to the domain.

-This forms the foundation for centralized user management, Group Policy application, and enterprise-grade administration.
+This step builds the foundation for:
+- Centralized authentication & authorization
+- Group Policy deployment
+- Organizational Unit (OU) design & administration---

 ---

 ## 🔹 Background